langkemaoxin/langkemaoxin/README.md

 -->
 I have been a (Net&Java) developer for 12 years at Chengdu,SiChuan Province.

-Recently, I Fall In Love With AI.
+Recently, I Focus on AI.

 ## Daily Work
 Foucs On English And AI,Like to Explore Funny Github Repository